 New York, New York

-In 2017 JALBCA sponsored free mammography vans, provided by Project Renewal, in the NYC metropolitan area.
-So far in 2017, 1184 women were screened and of these, more than 599 were uninsured and would not otherwise have had access to preventive care of this sort.
-123 women were recommended for essential medical follow-up appointments and 4 were diagnosed with breast cancer.
-In 2017 JALBCA raised enough funds to subsidize the cost of 35 vans.
+For 2018-2019, JALBCA awarded grants totaling $250,000 to subsidize the cost of 60 vans.
+JALBCA sponsors free mammography vans, provided by Project Renewal, in the NYC metropolitan area.
+So far in 2018, 776 women were screened.
+Of these, 419 were uninsured and would not otherwise have had access to preventive care of this sort.
+76 women were recommended for immediate medical follow-up appointments and 6 were diagnosed with breast cancer.

 Buffalo, New York